Victor Cicansky: Early life and education

-Victor Cicansky was born on February 12, 1935, in Regina, Saskatchewan.
-The eldest son of Mary and Frank Cicansky (Czekanski) of Romanian descent, he grew up in the working-class neighborhood of Garlic Flats, known for its vegetables gardens.
-At age 16 he left school to work in construction, but later returned to graduate with a Bachelor of Education from University of Saskatchewan (1964), and Bachelor of Arts (1967) from the University of Regina.
+Victor Cicansky was born in Regina, Saskatchewan on February 12, 1935.
+The eldest son of Mary and Frank Cicansky (Czekanski) of Romanian descent, he grew up in the working-class neighborhood of Garlic Flats, known for its vegetable gardens.
+At age 16, he left school to work in construction, but later returned to graduate with a Bachelor of Education from University of Saskatchewan (1964), and Bachelor of Arts (1967) from the University of Regina.
 Hired by the Regina Board of Education he taught elementary and high school and studied ceramics under Beth Hone and Jack Sures at the Regina College School of Art in his spare time.
 In 1967 while attending a summer workshop at Haystack Mountain School of Crafts in Maine, Cicansky met Funk art sculptor Robert Arneson who convinced him to attend the University of California, Davis.
 There he met painter Roy De Forest and ceramist David Gilhooly and assimilated new ideas, styles and techniques.
 At Davis, Cicansky was awarded the Kingsley Annual Award for Sculpture (1969) and he graduated with a Master of Fine Arts in 1970.
 Cicansky then returned to Saskatchewan to teach art education at the University of Regina, and began to explore the imagery of his youth in figurative narrativion.
-In 1974 Cicansky moved "back to the land" and converted a former school in Craven into a studio.
+In 1974, Cicansky moved "back to the land" and converted a former school in Craven into a studio.